carolinefve/weather_clock/README.md

 # ⏰ Weather Clock Display
 A real-time weather display system that shows current weather conditions, temperature and time for the 5 most famous cities around the world.
-Built with ESP32 and a TFT display, the system features button-controlled city switching and automatic weather updates with dynamic weather icons.
+Built with ESP32, a TFT display and the OpenWeather API, the system features button-controlled city switching and automatic weather updates with dynamic weather icons.

 ## ⚙️ Installation & Usage